codio/site/source/docs/tuts/author/play.html.md

 - **[Show/Hide Section List Hamburger Icon](/docs/tuts/author/collapse/)** allows the user to show/hide the section list.

 ## Restore Current Files
 The Restore Current Files feature is a great way for students to reset/restore any files on that page to its initial state after hacking sample code around.
-Students can restore their flies from the menu as shown below.
+Students can restore their files from the menu as shown below.

 <img alt="authtoken" src="/img/docs/guides/reset.png" class="simple"/>